 We want children to enjoy and appreciate a rich variety of literature.

 BPJS uses the high quality texts and teaching principles from the CLPE’s Power of Reading project to provide an engaging English curriculum that is based on a wide variety of different books.

 The Power of Reading is used across many schools and local authorities nationwide and draws on extensive classroom-based research and development.
 The Power of Reading supports creativity and enjoyment through the English curriculum, whilst developing a love of reading and writing.

-The Power of Reading sits within BPJS’ curriculum and encompasses all of the statutory requirements of the National Curriculum (2014).
+The National Curriculum (2014) drives the learning in our BPJS curriculum, using the Power of Reading to support us in teaching all of the statutory requirements.
 We complement this with additional opportunities for grammar, punctuation and spelling, as well as extended writing sessions.
 Furthermore, children also participate in regular handwriting and individual/shared/guided reading sessions.

 Handwriting & Spelling:

 At BPJS we are very proud of our pupil’s handwriting and take particular care in our cursive/joined up style.
 We use the letter join handwriting scheme to support the children with their handwriting and this has been proven to improve their skills.

 Handwriting is a skill that influences the quality of work throughout the curriculum.
 The children will develop their skills so that they can produce fluent, legible and, eventually speedy joined up handwriting and to understand the different forms of handwriting used for different purposes.
 In handwriting we use "Letter Join" to support teaching and learning.